As promised, here’s round 2 of pictures from our trip to North Korea.

 If you haven’t already, be sure to head over to part 1 first to read the introduction and get some background.

 Pyongyang’s tram system.

 The guides did their best to make sure we only saw the ‘nicer’ parts of the city, but occasionally we ran into some parts that they probably preferred we didn’t document (such as this bathroom just outside the entrance to the metro).

 Pyongyang apartments, a propaganda mural, and the infamous Ryugyong Hotel.

 Throughout the trip, our guide regularly threw out phrases like “American imperialists” and “supreme leader Kim Jong-un.”
 According to one of our guides, these postcards said things like “If the Americans provoke a Korean War, they can’t avoid being smashed by our country.”

 Despite often hearing things like this, I never at any point felt singled-out as an American or as though our guides (or the local people) felt any ill-will towards me.
-I think this is one of those cases where the distinction between the people and their government is extra important.
+This is one of those cases where the distinction between the people and their government is extra important.

-Many of Pyongyang’s metro stops were extravagantly (albeit old-fashionedly) decorated
+Many of Pyongyang’s metro stops were extravagantly (albeit outdated-ly) decorated.

 As you must visit North Korea with an organized tour, all your accommodation will be arranged for you.
 Here’s a quick glimpse into just one of the hotels that we stayed in.

 While in Pyongyang, we stayed at the Yanggakdo Hotel, which is located on an island on Pyongyang’s main river.